OathPros/COMP3/source/patterns/feedback/banners.rst

 Banners do not automatically hide, and are displayed for ongoing periods of time.
 This makes them appropriate for communicating states or location-specific information.

-Don't use a banner to communicate events or short-lived states: use :doc:`notifications <notifications>` or :doc:`toasts <toasts>` instead.
+Don't use a banner to communicate events, one-time messages, or short-lived states: use :doc:`notifications <notifications>` or :doc:`toasts <toasts>` instead.

 Banners are deliberately attention-grabbing, and should therefore only be used to communicate important information.